MarcelGroot/PHP-SEPA-files/README.md

 Status update:

+02Mar13: deleted the old repository, created this new one

 01Mar13: the Rabobank accepted the file through telebankieren, most moneys were received however "postbanknumbers" were all systematically rejected.
 Rabobank is sorting out what happened.